-The great thing is this type of planning is easy.
-And there are free tools out there available to everyone.
 In this photography planning article, we’re going to talk exclusively about the weather.
-If you’d like to learn more about planning for locations, check out the first article in the series here.
+If you’d like to learn more about how to plan the perfect photo location down to the exact spot you’re going to stand, check out the first article in the series here.

 There are so many tools out there available for free.
 Usually the features you’ll pay for in a phone app will be free online.
 So I always recommend setting up a favorites folder in your browser containing the important tools.
 Here’s a list of the ones I’m currently using: